“The patrol system is not one method in which Scouting for boys can be carried on. It is the only method.”

 Patrol meetings should be well-planned and businesslike.
 Typically, the patrol leader calls the meeting to order, the scribe collects dues, and the assistant patrol leader reports on advancement.
 The patrol leader should report any information from the latest patrol leaders’ council meeting.
 The bulk of the meeting should be devoted to planning upcoming activities, with specific assignments made to each patrol member.

 Most patrol activities take place within the framework of the troop.
-However, patrols may also conduct day hikes and service projects independent of the troop, as long as they follow two rules:
+However, patrols may also conduct day hikes and service projects independent of the troop.
+Two-deep adult leadership is required.

 Patrol spirit is the glue that holds the patrol together and keeps it going.
 Building patrol spirit takes time, because it is shaped by a patrol’s experiences—good and bad.
 Often misadventures such as enduring a thunderstorm or getting lost in the woods will contribute much in pulling a patrol together.
 Many other elements also will help build patrol spirit.
 Creating a patrol identity and traditions will help build each patrol member’s sense of belonging.